About

 Though a former psychotherapist, Amelia’s inquiries into the world at large at this point have moved away from pathologizing the individual to that of asking the questions of a cultural psychologist: what is it within our cultural/social/economic construct that requires individuals to behave in the ways that they do?
 She believes that authentic expression of the self is deeply distorted by those requirements of conformity and seeks to find ways in which the individual can free him/herself from them in order to to live a personally, spiritually and emotionally fulfilling life.
 Not an easy task in our consumeristic/capitalistic idea of “normal” relationships.
 Yes, though many call it “the norm,” our way of being as defined by those larger structures is hardly “normal” at all.

 Amelia was trained in the meta-physical arts, astrology, tarot, palmistry, hand-writing interpretation and Jungian dream analysis as a child and adolescent by her own mother, who was, in reality, a shaman masquerading as an upper-middle class housewife.
-Ah, well, a classic example of how true seers have to hide and disguise their true gifts of insight.
-Like her mother, Amelia has kept a dream journal her entire life.
+In addition, influenced and guided by her father, a pediatric surgeon, Amelia also completed studies in the hard physical sciences, including inorganic and organic chemistry, biology and microbiology, mathematics, anatomy and physiology and pathology.

 Amelia has maintained a life-long interest in comparative religion/philosophy and has developed an observational and practical expertise in tibetan buddhism, indigenous wisdom, christianity, hinduism, sufism, new age-ism and entheogenism.
 Amelia first engaged with native american peoples as a domestic exchange student to the Acoma Indian reservation in 1977.
 She has also lived with a teacher/elder of the Chumash tradition, Hua Anwa, in Southern California.